 PROPRIETARY VS. STANDARD: An industry standard solution avoids vendor lock-in problems while ensuring credibility and long-term interoperability with other components in the IIoT ecosystem.

 Cellular LPWAN (3GPP standards)

-Spread Spectrum solutions transmit a narrow signal over a wider frequency band to improve resilience against interference from other systems.
+Spread Spectrum solutions like LoRa, transmit a narrow signal over a wider frequency band to improve resilience against interference from other systems.
 However, this approach uses the shared spectrum inefficiently and often experiences major self-interference challenges which can limit overall network capacity and scalability.

 Traditional Ultra-Narrowband (UNB)